shmuhammadd/aims-nlp-course/README.md

 - **Evaluation and Ranking:** Students will be ranked based on the **accuracy** of their submitted systems in the competition.

 After the course, students may continue refining their system and paper.
-You are encouraged to further improve your work and **submit the final version to the SemEval Workshop**, which will take place in the United States.
+You are encouraged to further improve your work and **submit the final version to the SemEval Workshop**, which will be colocated with ACL2025 in San Diego, USA.